moorec25/instrument.le/doc/meetings.md

 Main blocks can be pre-processing, neural network, post-processing (this could change).
 Can split up into groups for this.

-Carter -
+Carter - Audio Processing
-Cameron -
+Cameron - Neural Network
-Eric -
+Eric - Neural Network
-Vito -
+Vito - Audio Processing
-Will -
+Will - Neural Network

 ### Profiling
 Profile the runtime of a test case to see which parts of the audio separation take the longest.
 Things that take a long time might get priority when it comes to being put onto the FPGA